Skip to content

 About the Songbook

-There are 34 songs.
-Each one is presented as a pūʻolo (bundle) that contains the lyrics and translation, song story, educational questions, music sheets, audio and video clips, a bibliography, and many resources from the Kamae archive.
+There are 34 songs, each presented as a pūʻolo (bundle) that includes lyrics and translation, a song story, educational questions, music sheets, audio and video clips, a bibliography, and many resources from the Kamae Archive.

-By exploring these songs, we hope that their stories, lessons, and aloha will resonate with you.
-For educators and families, this songbook is a source for curriculum across disciplines in schools and homes.
+By exploring these songs, we hope their stories, lessons, and aloha will resonate with you.
+For educators and families, this songbook is a resource for curriculum in schools and homes.

 Explore Songs